Skip to main content

 Akara (Bean Fritters)

-Deep-fried bean cakes made from peeled black-eyed peas blended with onions and peppers.
-Crispy exterior, fluffy interior.
-Popular breakfast item served with pap (ogi), bread, or custard.
-Yoruba specialty sold by street vendors.
-Vegetarian protein-rich option.
+Deep-fried cakes made from peeled black-eyed peas blended with onion and pepper, crisp outside and soft within.
+A common breakfast, eaten with pap (ogi), bread, or custard.
+It's a Yoruba speciality sold by street vendors and a good protein-rich choice for vegetarians.

 Moi Moi